-Before you start the tutorial, you need to make sure that you can connect to a database and that you have the tutorial files.

-Connecting to a database

-The tutorial uses the EAS Demo DB V105 database that installs with PowerBuilder.
-This is an Adaptive Server Anywhere database and requires the Sybase Adaptive Server Anywhere engine.

-If you do not already have Adaptive Server Anywhere on your local machine or server, you must install it now.
+• Before you start the tutorial, you need to make sure that you can connect to a database and that you have the tutorial files.
+Connecting to a database PowerBuilder.
+This The tutorial uses the EAS Demo DB V110 database that installs with PowerBuilder.
+This is an SQL Anywhere database and requires the Sybase SQL Anywhere engine.
+If you do not already have SQL Anywhere on your local machine or server, you must install it now.
 You can install it from the PowerBuilder CD.
-If you installed PowerBuilder in a nondefault location, you must make sure that the odbc.ini registry entry defining the EAS Demo DB as a data source points to the correct location of the Adaptive Server Anywhere engine.

-The Tutorial directory

-The tutorial also uses the files listed in Table 2-4:

-Table 2-4: Files required by the PowerScript tutorial
+If you installed PowerBuilder in a nondefault location, you must make sure that the odbc.ini registry entry defining the EAS Demo DB as a data source points to the correct location of the SQL Anywhere engine.
+The Tutorial directory The tutorial also uses the files listed in Table 2-4: Table 2-4: Files required by the PowerScript tutorial File Contents tutor_pb.pbl PowerBuilder library that contains several objects that you use in the tutorial pbtutor.hlp A Help file that provides context-sensitive Help to a window that you build in the tutorial tutsport.bmp A bitmap

-File Contents

-tutor_pb.pbl PowerBuilder library that contains several objects that you use in the tutorial

-pbtutor.hlp A Help file that provides context-sensitive Help to a window that you build in the tutorial

-tutsport.bmp A bitmap

-tshirtw.jpg A graphic
+A graphic

-tutorial.ico An icon
+An icon